dylang/space-hogs/readme.md

 ### Tips

-* I don't recommend using this on the root of your drive, there are better tools for exploring your entire disk.
+* I don't recommend using this on the root of your drive, there are [better tools](#similar-tools) for exploring your entire disk.
-* There isn't an API yet.
+* There isn't a real API yet, it will always output to the console, but I hope to have a promise-based API.
-* Test coverage isn't great yet.
+* Test coverage isn't really there yet.

 ## Contributions